Things to see and do - Soest

 Ritterstraße D - 59494 Soest

 Length, width and height are virtually identical in the nave of this beautiful 14C Gothic hall-church.
 Above the north doorway the stained glass window representing the Last Supper (1520) evokes local specialities (boar's head, pitchers of beer).
-T..
+The..

 This hotel offers comfortable accommodation and free parking in the heart of historic Soest, just 200 metres from the picturesque Old Town and 1.5 kilometres from the train station.
 Look forward to quiet, comfortably furnished rooms at the Promodo H..